day8/re-frame/images/logo/README.md

 ## Genesis Theories

-Great, unexplained works always encourage fan theories, and the re-frame logo is no exception.
+Great, unexplained works encourage fan theories, and the re-frame logo is no exception.

 Some speculate @martinklepsch created it as a bifarious rainbow omage